jliu1453/CAD-Mechanical-Projects-portfolios/readme.md

 Mechanical Engineering CAD Portfolio

 This repository contains selected CAD projects and practice models created through coursework, tutorials, and personal practice.
+The main personal/class projects are stored in the correlated folders.
+See engineering drawing folder and Cad file folder for other relevent works.

 Skills:
 SolidWorks,